 Mr. Holtz is one of the most successful college football coaches of all time.
 A strong proponent of self-motivation, self-discipline, hard work and faith, Coach Holtz is best known for his coaching success at University of Notre Dame.
 He led the Fighting Irish on a record-setting 23-game winning streak and won the 1988 National Championship.
 Coach Holtz is a former football analyst for ESPN and a highly sought inspirational and motivational speaker.
 He is also the author of three best selling books.

-Mr. Kudlow is Director of the National Economic Council and a Fox News anchor.
+Mr. Kudlow is the former Director of the National Economic Council and a Fox News anchor.
 Formerly CEO of Kudlow & Co., LLC, an economic and investment research firm, he is an economist, an author, and a nationally syndicated columnist.
 He also was contributing editor of National Review magazine and CNBC’s Senior Economics Contributor.
 Mr. Kudlow served as associate Director of Economics and Planning during President Reagan’s administration and was a member of the Bush-Cheney Transition Advisory Committee.
 He has testified as an expert witness on economic matters before several congressional committees.

 Founder and former Chairman of Domino’s Pizza Inc. and current Chairman of the Ave Maria Foundation, Mr. Monaghan has devoted himself to Roman Catholic philanthropy.
 He supervised the construction of a cathedral in Nicaragua; built a mission in Honduras; and founded Legatus, an international organization of Catholic CEOs.
 Mr. Monaghan is also Chancellor of Ave Maria University in southwest Florida.